63Klabs/atlantis/README.md

 ## Get Started

-To start, you only need a single [Atlantis SAM Config Repository](https://github.com/63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments), as everything flows from there.
+To start, use the [Atlantis SAM Config Scripts](https://github.com/63Klabs/atlantis-sam-config-scripts) within your organization's central cloud configuration repository.

 **If you are a developer** and your organization is already using Atlantis, the place to start is to clone your organization's private Atlantis SAM Configuration repository and follow the:
 - **Instructions for Developers:** Setting Up Your Organization's Atlantis SAM Config Repo on Your Local Machine.